DorisBao/BMAD/README.md

 Our dataset includes image-level only and image-level&pixel-level.

-Take the camelyon16 dataset(image level) as an example, the reorganization is as follows:
+Take the Histopathology dataset(image level) as an example, the reorganization is as follows:

 ```text
 camelyon16